TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/001 Introduction.md

 This is a trade-off we must accept, if we wish to use EFC.
 It does seem like they continuously improve support, though.
 Lucky us.

 The next couple of slides does the initial setup in a step-by-step.\
-And then follows slides, which deal with the various specific cases.
+And then the following slides will deal with the various specific cases.

 So, go through the first slides on setting up.
 Then find the slides relevant to your case.